V0rtexia/.github/profile/README.md

 ### This project aims to create a decentralized LLM model without filters, in which the community can contribute by providing data for training.

-This model will not have any kind of moderation, any data is accepted for training...
+This model will not have any kind of moderation, any data is accepted for training (as long as all that content is legal)...

 In addition, I will create a cryptocurrency with the aim of being fast and versatile for the most varied applications (games, DeFi apps, NFT, stores).
 It will implement a consensus algorithm that will reward contributors to the project in a sustainable and profitable way.